 The Effects of Flood Waters on Your Termite Barrier

-If you were effected by the recent flood waters in Queensland & Northern NSW and previously had a termite barrier installed before the floods, unfortunately your home may no longer be protected, as your previous termite treatment zone/termite barrier may have been compromised.
+If you were effected by flood waters in Queensland & Northern NSW and previously had a termite barrier installed before the floods, unfortunately your home may no longer be protected, as your previous termite treatment zone/termite barrier may have been compromised.

 The best products on the market that are used to create a termite barrier are designed to bind to the soil, so if flood waters remove or disturbed the soil around your home, then it is safe to say your termite barrier was also removed with the flood water

 Whilst TERMIDOR® is proven to be able to withstand extreme weather conditions, during a major flood event treated soil may have been physically removed or, conversely untreated soil may have been deposited over a previously treated zone.
 Also, repair work on buildings or landscaping may have likewise disturbed any previous treatment.